-- Dog owners must have the capability of maintaining proper control of their dogs.
+- Dog owners must be able to maintain proper control of their dogs.

 - Only one dog may be accompanied per adult.

-- Dog owners must comply with posted rules to ensure the safety of everyone utilizing the dog park.
+- Dog owners must comply with posted rules to ensure the safety of everyone using the dog park.

 - The dog owner is required to visually and vocally have control of their dog at all times.